FAQ

 Why should I work with YOU?

 Fair question.
 And I’m glad you asked it.
 I’ll tell you this: I’m known for being a rigorous editor, but also a caring one.
-My years as a teacher and then as Copy Chief at Agora France taught me to work WITH people.
+My years as a teacher and then as Copy Chief at Agora France taught me to work with people.
 I don’t just point a finger and yell, “That’s bad!”
-When we collaborate, my goal is not only to provide you a squeaky-clean edit, but also to provide insightful and encouraging feedback that helps you improve as a writer.
+When we collaborate, my goal is not only to provide you a squeaky-clean edit, but also to offer insightful and encouraging feedback that helps you improve as a writer.

 -